Stakeholder Council Member Bios

 Mary Beth Gustafson, Ed.D.

-In addition to her teaching responsibilities, Dr. Gustafson serves as member of the Office for Dispute Resolution (ODR) Stakeholders Council, Council for Administrators for Special Education (CASE) Board of Directors, and Pennsylvania Association for Gifted Education (PAGE) Board of Directors.
+In addition to her teaching responsibilities, Dr. Gustafson serves as member of the Office for Dispute Resolution (ODR) Stakeholders’ Council.
+She is a member of the Council for Administrators for Special Education (CASE), and Pennsylvania Association for Gifted Education (PAGE).
 Her degrees include a Bachelor of Science Degree in Special Education, Master of Education Degree, Reading Specialist Certification, Special Education Supervisor Certification, Principal Certification, and a Doctorate in Educational Leadership.

 Dr. Gustafson is the owner of a consulting company called Hire2Inspire LLC.
 She provides consulting, guidance, and support services to administrators in education to assist them in developing skills to lead their organization with courage, compassion, and confidence.

-Dr. Gustafson has one daughter, Jamie, who lives in Texas with her husband, Johnny.
-She lives in East Stroudsburg Pennsylvania with her husband, Ken.
-Dr. Gustafson enjoys physical activity, reading, healthy cooking, volunteering at her church, and spending time with family and friends.
+Dr. Gustafson has a daughter, Jamie, who lives in Texas with her husband, Johnny and their daughter, Gussie Rae.
+Dr. Gustafson and her husband, Ken, recently relocated to Texas to be closer to family.
+Dr. Gustafson enjoys physical activity, reading, healthy cooking, volunteering at her church and other community organizations.

 Luz Hernandez